pjaol/cdp-browser/README.md

 # CDP Browser

-A lightweight Python client for Chrome DevTools Protocol (CDP) on ARM64 architecture.
+A lightweight Python client for Chrome DevTools Protocol (CDP).
+*also works on ARM64 architecture*

 ## Why?
 I ran into the classic "it works on my laptop" problem when migrating to a Docker Compose setup.
 My Chrome integrations suddenly failed because Chrome was no longer supported on Linux ARM64/aarch64.
 And docker on Mac's are ARM64 architectures...
-Selenium web driver, which handled browser interactions, only works on x86_64, so even solutions like selenium, Puppeteer, Undetectable weren't working.
+Selenium web driver, which handled browser interactions, only works on x86_64, or macos so even solutions like selenium, Puppeteer, Undetectable weren't working.

-*I'm a huge fan of [Undetectable](https://github.com/ultrafunkamsterdam/undetected-chromedriver) and took inspiration from [nodriver](https://github.com/ultrafunkamsterdam/nodriver) for this.*
+*BTW I'm a huge fan of [Undetectable](https://github.com/ultrafunkamsterdam/undetected-chromedriver) and took inspiration from [nodriver](https://github.com/ultrafunkamsterdam/nodriver) for this.*

 The Chrome Developer Protocol (CDP) looked promising, since it exposes Chrome's DevTools over a WebSocket and provides additional features for browser control.
 Unfortunately, existing CDP libraries either required a local Chrome instance—forcing your application to run in the same container — and / or relied on transpiling the CDP protocol and are currently broken...

 In the end, I had to build my own solution.
+This is a lesson in DON'T DO WHAT I DID!

 ## Features

 - Direct Chrome DevTools Protocol (CDP) communication
 - No Selenium dependencies
-- ARM64 compatibility
+- ARM64 compatibility (will work with any chrome)
 - Proxy support
 - Headless mode support
 - Page navigation and interaction